Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Gravitational tides

-Tides also have their consequences on the multitude of double stars: roughly one in two of the stars seen in the sky are pairs of stars orbiting their joint center of gravity.
-[H-III:2.5] ``The gravitational tides in binaries with periods of order a week or less (depending on stellar masses and radii) are so strong that the orbital and rotational periods of these stars are synchronized on time scales much less than the main-sequence life time.
+Tides also have their consequences on the multitude of double stars: roughly one in two of the stars seen in the sky are pairs of stars orbiting their joint center of gravity. \ors[III:2.5] ``The gravitational tides in binaries \indexit{tide!binary stars}with periods of order a week or less (depending on stellar masses and radii) are so strong that the orbital and rotational periods of these stars are synchronized on time scales much less than the main-sequence life time.
 Because any cool-star components of such binaries lose angular momentum through their wind, they will tend to spin down, but the tidal coupling replenishes the lost rotational angular momentum from the reservoir of orbital angular momentum.
-This causes the orbital separation to shrink, the locked orbital and rotational periods to decrease, and --~counterintuitively~-- the activity to increase with age until eventually the stars merge into a single, rapidly-rotating but old star (forming the class of FK\,Comae stars).''\activity{Between the phases of tidally-locked binaries and merged binaries are (semi-)contact binaries in which mass transfer can occur as one of the binary components becomes larger than its 'Roche lobe', either because the star swells up in late evolutionary phases (see Ch.~\ref{ch:evolvingstars}) or because the orbit shrinks by 'magnetic braking'.
-Now or after reading Ch.~\ref{ch:evolvingstars}, look up the definition of 'Roche lobe' and the properties of RS~CVn, Algol, W~UMa, and FK~Com objects as characteristic phases in the evolution of close binary stars towards single stars (with the details, and the class names, dependent on the masses of the two components).}
+This causes the orbital separation to shrink, the locked orbital and rotational periods to decrease, and --~counterintuitively~-- the activity to increase with age until eventually the stars merge into a single, rapidly-rotating but old star (forming the class of \indexit{FK Comae stars}FK\,Comae stars).''\activity{{\em Look up:} Between the phases of tidally-locked binaries and merged binaries are (semi-)contact binaries in which mass transfer can occur as one of the binary components becomes larger than its 'Roche lobe', either because the star swells up in late evolutionary phases (see Ch.~\ref{ch:evolvingstars}) or because the orbit shrinks by 'magnetic braking'. (a) Now or after reading Ch.~\ref{ch:evolvingstars}, look up the definition of 'Roche lobe' and the properties of RS~CVn, Algol, W~UMa, and FK~Com objects as characteristic phases in the evolution of different types of close binary stars toward single stars. (b) Make a list of these classes to summarize the masses of the two components involved in each class, their orbital separation, and their magnetic activity. \mylabel{act:binarieclasses} }